 The most work trips that originated outside and traveled to Kankakee County came from counties to the north, which includes Cook County with 1631 workers (3.6 percent) and Will County with 2,264 workers (5.0 percent).
-These counties represent approximately 8.6 percent of the total home to work trips with an endpoint in Kankakee County.
+These counties represent approximately 8.6 percent of the total home to work trips with a start- or end- point in Kankakee County.
 To the south, Iroquois County accounted for 2,517 (5.6 percent) of total commuters working in Kankakee County.
 Counties to the east and west of Kankakee County accounted for approximately 1,000 (2.3 percent) commute flows.